nikulpatel156/SainsburysScraper/README.md

 A JSON Validator to ensure the output is in a valid format.

 Alot more unit testing is required to ensure the data is being scraped accurately.
 Mock web sites need to be created which can then be used for testing.
-Frameworks like mockito can be added mock objects for more robust testing.
+Frameworks like mockito can be added to mock objects for more robust testing.

 Use Maven or Ant to automate the build process to build the jar & include any dependencies.